-So lastly that brings us to the debt advice organizations and debt management firms that are out there assisting people with debt issues on a daily basis.
+So lastly that brings us to the debt advice organizations and debt management firms that are out there assisting people with debt issues daily.
 Many of these companies have qualified people to help you in finding a solution for your debt or financial problem.
 And all should be licensed by the OFT/Office of Fair Trading, which has put into place guidelines for all debt companies to abide by.

-But the best advice I can really give anyone seeking debt advice, is to find someone you feel comfortable with.
-A person or firm that not only listens to you, but also gives you impartial advice, not pushing you towards one programme or service.
-They listen to your situation and what you want to accomplish, and then advise you on what all the options are, and why those options will or will not work for you, and what the hazards may be for you, based on your circumstances, if you were to chose a particular option.
+But the best advice I can really give anyone seeking debt advice is to find someone you feel comfortable with.
+A person or firm that not only listens to you but also gives you impartial advice, not pushing you towards one program or service.
+They listen to your situation and what you want to accomplish and then advise you on what all the options are, and why those options will or will not work for you, and what the hazards may be for you, based on your circumstances, if you were to chose a particular option.

 I would say when you find this person or company, this is who you want to work with for your debt advice and what services they have to offer.